Cloud-based revenue recognition for technology companies has been saved

 - A termination of the existing contract and the creation of a new contract under ASC 606-10-25-13(a)

 The determination of which model to apply is based on whether the additional services are priced at their stand-alone selling prices.
-This Technology Alert discusses three alternatives for an entity to consider in determining how to account for a blend-and-extend modification.
+This Technology Spotlight discusses three alternatives for an entity to consider in determining how to account for a blend-and-extend modification.

 Applying ASC 606 - SaaS and software revenue recognition